-plastic orchid factory acknowledges that Left of Main is located in the heart of Historic Chinatown on the unceded, ancestral and traditional Coast Salish territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and səlil̓ilw̓ətaʔɬ (Tsleil-Waututh) people.
-As artist that live, work and play on these lands, we strive to be allies with, to learn from and to acknowledge the rights of indigenous peoples.
+plastic orchid factory acknowledges that we are on the unceded, ancestral and traditional Coast Salish territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and səlil̓ilw̓ətaʔɬ (Tsleil-Waututh) people.
+As artists that live, work and play on these lands, we strive to be allies with, to learn from, and to acknowledge the rights of indigenous peoples.